danott/advent-of-code-2018/README.md

 scaffold 23 javascript --force # Deletes the existing scaffold, and changes it to javascript
 ```

-The exercies live in the `exercies` folder, after they've been scaffolded.
+The exercises live in the `exercises` folder, after they've been scaffolded.

 This might be a terrible idea that has me looking at lots of language docs. 😬